BSc Perfusion Technology: Course Fees, Admission 2026, Syllabus, Top Colleges, Career Scope

-BSc Perfusion Technology is a UG course in the medical field.
-It trains students to operate the heart-lung machine during surgeries.
+BSc Perfusion Technology is a UG course of 3 years that teaches how to operate the heart-lung machine during surgeries.
 Students learn how to manage a patient’s blood circulation and breathing when the heart is stopped.
-BSc Perfusion Technology is good for those who are interested in healthcare and want to work in the operating theatres.
+It is a good option for students who are interested in healthcare and operating theatre work.

 BSc Perfusion Technology Course Details